 Not only will a Red Rising TV show need a decent budget, but it’ll also need a network (or streaming service) that recognizes its potential and is willing to give it time to grow.
 In addition to the right showrunner, a proper Red Rising TV show also needs the right composer to do the music.
 I’m just going to nominate Bear McCreary right now.
 A Bear McCreary Red Rising theme song would undoubtedly be brilliant.
 And then, of course, there’s the casting.
 With a movie, we might expect a few big names, but a TV show would be able to seek out new talent and hopefully find the perfect actors to take on the leads.

 Hopefully Brown will have more details to offer us on the project in the near future.
 The best piece of news would be to learn that a premium cable channel or a streaming service has made some kind of commitment to the project, but we may have to wait for that, possibly a while.
-In the meantime, Pierce Brown is finishing up his Iron Gold book tour over in the U.K., after which fans have months to wait for Dark Age to hit shelves this Fall.
+In the meantime, Pierce Brown is finishing up his Iron Gold book tour over in the U.K., after which fans have months to wait for Dark Age to hit shelves in 2019.